aaaguirrep/offensive-docker/README.md

 ### Custom functions or scripts

     ExtractPorts by s4vitar
-    PortScan created by s4vitar but with additionals improvements
+    ScanPorts created by s4vitar but with additionals improvements

 ### Other services